Skip to main content

 struct Configuration

-This configuration structure contains all the information you can customize before opening Ramp.
+This configuration structure contains all the information you can customize before opening Ramp Network.
 All the parameters are optional.
-Name of each of them should be self-describing, but if you have any doubts, refer to the Ramp configuration documentation.
+Name of each of them should be self-describing, but if you have any doubts, refer to the Ramp Network configuration documentation.
 You can create it using a memberwise initializer or modify any of the parameters later on.

 struct Configuration {